Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/monitoring/isolation_forest_anomaly_detection.md

 ### UI

-1. From the _Models_ section pick the target model, which you would like to deploy and select the desired model version;
+1. From the _Models_ section, select the target model you would like to deploy, and select the desired model version;
 1. Open _Monitoring_ tab.
-1. At the bottom of the page click `Add Metric` button;
+1. At the bottom of the page, click the `Add Metric` button;
 1. From the opened window click `Add Metric` button;
-    1. Specify the name of metric;
+    1. Specify the name of the metric;
     1. Choose monitoring model;
-    1. Choose version of the monitoring model;
+    1. Choose a version of the monitoring model;
-    1. Pick a comparison operator `GreaterEq`.
-This means that whenever our metric value drops below 0, an alarm would be fired.
+    1. Select the comparison operator `GreaterEq`.
+This means that whenever our metric value drops below 0, an alarm will be fired.
     1. Set the threshold value to 0.
     1. Click `Add Metric` button.